jkarlin929/citibike/README.md

-# Js-Citibike

 # Citibike Tracker
-This site will allow the user to view Citibike locations throught New York City.
-They will be able to save their favorite locations, too.
+This site will allow the user to view Citibike locations throughout New York City.
+The user will be able to save their favorite locations, too.

 # MVP
 -Use Google Maps API to show citibike locations and data for the location.
--Incorporate Citibike live data.
+-Incorporate Citibike live data sourced from NYC open data.
--Use CRUD functionality to display favorite locations.
+-Use CRUD functionality to display and save favorite locations.

 # POST-MVP
--Calculate routes between stations and the length of time.
+-Calculate routes and step-by-step directions between stations and the length of time.
--Show bicycle routes that google maps has embedded.
+-Show varying bicycle routes that google maps has embedded.
 -Incorporate NYC crash data at intersections (probably would require creating an API).

 # Technologies Used
 -This project utilizes Node and Express, EJS, and CSS.
--It also utilizes the Google Maps API and retrives data from the NYC Open Data regarding live data from Citibike.
+-It also utilizes the Google Maps API.

 # Functional Components
 |Component|Priority|EST Time|Invested Time|Actual Time|